OctavioSardi/flowdots-landing/README.md

 # FlowDots Landing Page

-This is FlowDots, automation powered by AI.
+This is FlowDots, automation powered by AI to streamline your company processes and super-charge you marketing.

 ## Founders
 - Octavio Sardi